 The wire mesh consists of galvanized wire spaced at 6 to 20 mm centre to centre and 0.5 to 1.5 mm in diameter.

-The wire mesh may be of the shape as welded wire mesh or square is woven wire mesh, hexagonal wire or mesh expanded metal, etc.
+It may be of the shape as welded wire mesh or square is woven wire mesh, hexagonal wire or mesh expanded metal, etc.

 The yield strength of plain wires used in fabric should not be more than 415 MPa and 500 MPa for deformed wires.